syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 #endregion
 {% endhighlight %}

-The following code example illustrates how to create a `SearchView` and apply the filtered records to `ViewModel.FilterText` property in `SearchView.QueryTextChange` event.
+The following code example illustrates how to create a `SearchView` and apply the filtered records to the `ViewModel.FilterText` property in `SearchView.QueryTextChange` event.

 {% highlight c# %}
 // Code-Behind